 A few hours later, we were sitting in the vet’s office.
-Fecal and blood tests were run with normal results.
+Fecal and blood tests were run and returned with normal results.
 His physical exam didn’t reveal anything unusual, either.
 Maybe it’s his thyroid.
-Perhaps it’s the result of a hypoallergenic diet including grain-free food, a topic for another day, but one dog owners should be aware of.
+Perhaps it’s the result of a hypoallergenic diet that included grain-free food, a topic for another day, but one dog owners should be aware of.
 Dinner was refused, but he slept well and woke up on Wednesday morning with tons and tons of energy.

 My radar went up again when he refused his usual midday Greenie snack, which he gets while we make lunch.
 Instead of being tired like he was on Tuesday, this time, I could tell he was uncomfortable.
 Maybe he just needed sleep, which seemed to work wonders on Tuesday.
 Instead, he tossed, turned, and shivered in his bed next to my desk.
 He still barked to announce the arrival of the mail carrier and moved with me to other rooms in the house.

-I knew something was wrong, but at the time it was impossible to tell if it was indigestion or something more significant.
-After studying him for a few hours (which I regret), I called the vet again and we were summoned in for a chest X-ray to rule out cardiomyopathy.
-I wasn’t sure if we really needed to go to the vet, given his prior day recovery, but went anyway.
+I knew something was wrong, but at the time, it was impossible to tell if it was indigestion or something more significant.
+After studying him for a few hours (which I regret), I called the vet again, and we were summoned in for a chest X-ray to rule out cardiomyopathy.
+I wasn’t sure if we needed to go to the vet, given his previous day recovery, but went anyway.